bertspaan/s3-photo/README.md

 ## Basepath

-s3-photo will only process files and directories under the directory `basePath`.
+s3-photo will only process files and directories under the directory `basePath`, set in the configuration file.
 When uploading to S3, s3-photo does not change the directory structure of uploaded files, but it does add a directory called `sizes` to each upload, containing the thumbnails.

+Note: `basePath` must be an absolute path.

 ## Thumbnails